1994 Fairchild Air Force Base B-52 crash: Holland's previous behavior and USAF leaders' reactions

-On 14 and 15 April 1993, Holland was the mission commander of a two-ship training mission to a bombing range near Guam in the Pacific Ocean.
+On April 14 and 15, 1993, Holland was the mission commander of a two-ship training mission to a bombing range near Guam in the Pacific Ocean.
 During the mission, Holland flew his aircraft closer to the other B-52 than regulations allowed.
 Holland also asked his navigator to videotape the bombs falling from the aircraft from inside the bomb bay, which was against regulations.
 Holland's navigator later brought the video to the attention of three Fairchild USAF officers.
 The first, Lieutenant Colonel Bullock, the current 325th Bomb Squadron commander, did not do anything about it and may have tried to use the videotape as leverage to coerce the navigator into accepting a position as mission scheduler for the wing.
 The second, the deputy operations group commander, Lieutenant Colonel Harper, told the crew member to conceal the evidence.
 The third, the DO, allegedly responded to reports of the video by stating, "Okay, I don't want to know anything about that video—I don't care".

-At the 8 August 1993 Fairchild air show, Holland once again commanded the B-52 demonstration flight.
+At the August 8, 1993 Fairchild air show, Holland once again commanded the B-52 demonstration flight.
 The demonstration profile once again included bank angles greater than 45°, low-altitude passes, and another high pitch climbing maneuver, this time in excess of 80° nose high.
 The climb was so steep that fuel flowed out of the vent holes from the aircraft's wing tanks.
 The new wing commander, Brigadier General James M. Richards, and the new DO, Colonel William E. Pellerin, both witnessed the demonstration, but neither took any action.

-On 10 March 1994, Holland commanded a single-aircraft training mission to the Yakima Bombing Range, to provide an authorized photographer an opportunity to document the aircraft as it dropped training munitions.
-The minimum aircraft altitude permitted for that area was 500 feet (150 m) AGL.
-During the mission, Holland's aircraft was filmed crossing one ridgeline about 30 feet (10 m) above the ground.
-Fearing for their safety, the photography crew ceased filming and took cover as Holland's aircraft again passed low over the ground, this time estimated as clearing the ridgeline by only three feet (1 m).
+On March 10, 1994, Holland commanded a single-aircraft training mission to the Yakima Bombing Range, to provide an authorized photographer an opportunity to document the aircraft as it dropped training munitions.
+The minimum aircraft altitude permitted for that area was 500 ft AGL.
+During the mission, Holland's aircraft was filmed crossing one ridgeline about 30 ft above the ground.
+Fearing for their safety, the photography crew ceased filming and took cover as Holland's aircraft again passed low over the ground, this time estimated as clearing the ridgeline by only 3 ft.
 The co-pilot on Holland's aircraft testified that he grabbed the controls to prevent Holland from flying the aircraft into the ridge while the aircraft's other two aircrew members repeatedly screamed at Holland: "Climb!
 Climb!"
 Holland responded by laughing and calling one of the crew members "a pussy".